alexa482/Interactive-Lab-Hub1/Lab 1/README.md

 - Originally we were going to do a more close interpretation of the original scene, but wanted it to be more obvious that the light represented Tony's life state.
 So we added the flickering, and the yanking of the cable to be a more dramatic retelling of the interaction

 **Did new ideas about the piece surface once you were on your feet?**
+- We wanted some extra way to indicate that Tony's health was in danger as the transition between the arc reactors was happening.
+In the original scene, this is indicated by the heart rate monitor and the screen behind him, but we wanted to find a way to integrate that screen into the light device.
+So the light device itself could change to reflect his health state, and there obviously needed to be something interactive to trigger those light changes.

 **Are there key moments in the interaction where things could go in a different direction?**
 Iterate your storyboards to capture key non-sequential aspects of the interaction.
+See below for revised storyboard.

 ## Part C. Prototype the Light (light first!)